How to Make Natural-Looking DIY Faux Acorns for Fall Home Decor

 TIP: Don’t pull on the twine or it will separate from the previous row of twine.
 I found that as I got closer to the top of the egg, the twine started to naturally curl.

-When you get to the top of the egg, cut off the excess twine, tuck into the egg, and press down to cover the top of the egg.
+When you get to the top of the egg, cut off the excess twine, tuck the remaining twine into the egg, and press down to cover the top of the egg.

 Now cut off a piece of the wired jute twine with your wire snips.
 Add a bead of glue to the center of the top of the egg – the last of the jute twine – and add the wired jute.
-Hold for a few seconds until adhered to the egg.
+Hold for a few seconds until it adheres to the egg acorn.

 Place in the carton while you finish the eggs acorns.